Filed under: Cloud Engineering · AI Infrastructure · Local Lab

 Prerequisites

-You need everything from Part 1 still running:
+Everything from Part 1 still running:

 - Node.js 18+ (

-node --version) - Ollama running with qwen3.5 (
+node --version) - Ollama with qwen3.5 (

-ollama serve) - Bifrost running (
+ollama serve) - Bifrost (

 npx -y @maximhq/bifrost)

-Plus one new package — the official MCP SDK:
+Plus the MCP SDK:

 mkdir ~/my-local-mcp && cd ~/my-local-mcp